Pilocarpine

 Are there any potential side effects?

-The duration of effects of pilocarpine given both orally and as an eye drop is not well understood in animals.
-Based on human studies, pilocarpine is a short-acting medication and should stop working within 24 hours when given orally and as an eye drop.
+The duration of pilocarpine’s effects is not well understood in animals.
+Based on human studies, pilocarpine is a short-acting medication and should stop working within 24 hours when given orally or as an eye drop.
+Effects can be longer in pets with liver or kidney disease.

 Are there any risk factors for this medication?

-Pilocarpine should not be used in pets that are allergic to it, or in dogs with glaucoma that has occurred due to uveitis or lens luxation.
-Use caution in pregnant or nursing pets as effects of this medication in these situations are unknown.
+Pilocarpine should be USED WITH CAUTION in pregnant or nursing pets, as effects of this medication in these situations are unknown.

 Are there any drug interactions I should be aware of?